elybaru/phase-3-sinatra-react-project/notes.md

-### Issues
+### Issues remaining

-Login-?

-Favorites/ connection to user?

-Poem- how to pass props and navlink?

-###
-Why null for name when creating a poem (for poet name) Some constraint for not allow that to happen, unless it has a value
+- Why null for name when creating a poem (for poet name) Some constraint for not allow that to happen, unless it has a value

+- Only get back title from list of poets

+- Favoriting poems and connecting with each user